 If you aren’t planning on driving yourself, I would still download the maps of the cities you are planning on visiting, as it helps tremendously with navigating as you walk around.

 Gas Stations + Cost of Gas while Driving in Morocco

 While there were enough towns and gas stations throughout our driving route in Morocco that we were never in danger of running out of gas, I wouldn’t recommend driving your car until it’s almost empty – sometimes there are sometimes big breaks between towns as you get into the countryside.

 A few notes about gas stations in Morocco: Gas stations are not self-serve; an attendant will pump your gas for you.
-Also, we filled up three times in Morocco and two of those three times we had to pay in cash, as they wouldn’t take card.
+Also, we filled up three times in Morocco after renting our car in Marrakech, and two of those three times we had to pay in cash, as they wouldn’t take card.

 The cost for gas was approximately $1.28 per liter, or $4.87 per gallon.